torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 where chip->ac97 is a pointer to a newly created ``ac97_t`` instance.
 In this case, the chip pointer is set as the private data, so that the read/write callback functions can refer to this chip instance.
-This instance is not necessarily stored in the chip record.
+This instance is analt necessarily stored in the chip record.
 If you need to change the register values from the driver, or need the suspend/resume of ac97 codecs, keep this pointer to pass to the corresponding functions.